REALSDEALS/pcHealth/README.md

 If you have any tips/tricks or remarks?
 Feel free to contact me on discord: REALSDEALS#6353

+Sidenote: since version 1.6 and onwards, the Powershell section has been removed from the script.
+To read more about this decision, please read the changelog.

 ### More information regarding on how to install and use it:

 - Download this repository.
 - Extract it to the desktop to be sure that it will run with full permissions.
-- Open the `scripts` folder and choose your preferred method by choosing the `CMD` or `PowerShell` folder.
+- Open the `scripts` folder and open the CMD folder in there.
-- Open the file in the chosen folder and read the rules carefully.
+- Open the file in the CMD folder and read the rules/commands carefully.
 - Enter in the number of the desired command that you want to run.
 (Number + ENTER)
 - Patiently wait for the script to finish.
 - You can chose, depending on the command, what you want to do next.
 (Open logs ect.)